noahehall/theBookOfNoah/databases/mysql_new.md

         - column, index
       - set table-wide options
     - FLAGS
       - ignore - applies to all clauses and instructs mysql to ignore any error messages regarding duplicate rows that may occur as aa result of a column change
+        - will keep the first unique row found adn drop any duplicate rows
+        - otherwise the statement will be terminated and changes will roll back
+    - KEYWORDS
+      - `first` prepend new column
+      - `after` insert new column after some other column -
 ### FUNCTIONS
   - most use `select function()`
   - `databse()` returns the current database name